 Funding: The study was funded by the Agency for Health care Research and Quality Grants 1K08HS022561, R18HS017261, and 1R03HS020684- 01; Centers for Disease Control and Prevention Grant 5U58DP002007-03; Health Delivery Systems Center for Diabetes Translational Research (CDTR) funded through NIDDK Grant 1P30-DK092924; National Center for Advancing Translational Sciences of the National Institutes of Health (NIH) under Award Number KL2TR000143; National Institute on Minority Health and Health Disparities (P60MD006902); and the McKesson Foundation.
 NIH Grant UL1 RR024131 supports the UCSF Collaborative Research Network.
-No funders had any role in the study design; collection, analysis, and interpretation of data; writing of the manuscript; or ituality, religion or prayer, meditation; mind-body approaches such as acupuncture/acupressure, energy therapy, or massage; and other provider-led interventions.
-The estimates of CHA use among adults in the United States varies widely and there have been different approaches to including or excluding spirituality and prayer as a CHA that affect these estimates.
-In recent studies that include spirituality or prayer, an estimated 30% of American adults use CHA, with patients of higher socioeconomic status or living with chronic/debilitating diseases often reporting higher rates of use.4,6,7 As health care costs rise, many patients may use CHA for financial reasons.
-In a nationwide study 21% of those who used CHA reported they did so because conventional health care was too expensive.
-In 2012, CHA users spent \$30.2 billion out of pocket on treatments, with a mean per user outof-pocket expenditure for visits to a complementary practitioner (\$433), for purchases of natural product supplements (\$368) and for self-care approaches (\$257) among the higher expenditure CHA approaches.
+No funders had any role in the study design; collection, analysis, and interpretation of data; writing of the manuscript; or ituality, religion or prayer, meditation; mind-body approaches such as acupuncture/acupressure, energy therapy, or massage; and other provider-led interventions.^{2,4,5} The estimates of CHA use among adults in the United States varies widely and there have been different approaches to including or excluding spirituality and prayer as a CHA that affect these estimates.
+In recent studies that include spirituality or prayer, an estimated 30% of American adults use CHA, with patients of higher socioeconomic status or living with chronic/debilitating diseases often reporting higher rates of use.
+4,6,7 As health care costs rise, many patients may use CHA for financial reasons.^{8,9} In a nationwide study 21% of those who used CHA reported they did so because conventional health care was too expensive.10 In 2012, CHA users spent \$30.2 billion out of pocket on treatments, with a mean per user outof-pocket expenditure for visits to a complementary practitioner (\$433), for purchases of natural product supplements (\$368) and for self-care approaches (\$257) among the higher expenditure CHA approaches.11

-A majority of CHA users seem to pursue conventional and alternative health routines concurrently.6-8,10,12,13 Few studies though, have focused on CHA used among safety-net patients or those with chronic illnesses such as diabetes.
-In 1 safety net study, patients with type 2 diabetes who reported food or medication insecurity were more likely to be users of CHA compared with those who have never delayed food or health care for financial reasons.
-Two nationally sampled studies on CHA use did also include diabetes.30-31 These 2 studies reported significantly different prevalence estimates of CHA use (1 indicated 8% and the other 57% among patients with diabetes).
-As these were in English-speaking patients only and also included only relatively small numbers of patients with diabetes and CHA use in the sampled data, they do not reflect many populations regarding CHA use.
+A majority of CHA users seem to pursue conventional and alternative health routines concurrently.
+6-8,10,12,13 Few studies though, have focused on CHA used among safety-net patients or those with chronic illnesses such as diabetes.^{7,12} In 1 safety net study, patients with type 2 diabetes who reported food or medication insecurity were more likely to be users of CHA compared with those who have never delayed food or health care for financial reasons.8 Two nationally sampled studies on CHA use did also include diabetes.
+30-31 These 2 studies reported significantly different prevalence estimates of CHA use (1 indicated 8%30 and the other decision to submit the manuscript for publication.
+The funders had no role in design and conduct of the study or preparation, review, or approval of the article.